Efficient Neural Controlled Differential Equations via Attentive Kernel Smoothing: Results

 \subsection{Computational Efficiency}

-Our method results in substantial training speedups compared to baselines.
+Our method yields substantial training speedups over baselines.
 As shown in our experiments in Figure~\ref{fig:pareto_best}, MVC-GP demonstrates a speedup ranging from \textbf{$4.3\times$} to \textbf{$14.5\times$} compared to standard CDE methods, and up to \textbf{$16\times$} faster than ODE-RNN on complex tasks like \textit{UWaveGestureLibrary}, while requiring significantly fewer NFE to solve the underlying differential equations.
 To ensure a fair comparison, we include multiple points for Linear and Cubic baselines by varying their solver tolerances; this demonstrates that their efficiency cannot be matched by simply reducing numerical precision without a significant loss in accuracy.

 These results confirm that MVC-GP not only improves classification performance but also ensures high computational efficiency, making it suitable for scalable time-series modeling.